 For the final epitope set, we asked which of these epitopes defined on the basis of pre-existing immunity against H1N1 are found to be totally conserved in the emerging swine flu strains.
 Human H1N1 swine flu sequences were retrieved from isolates originating in Mexico, the US and elsewhere as described in the Methods section.
 The list of individual epitopes is given as a Supplementary Table at the end of this manuscript.
 As shown in the third column of Table 1, a substantial number of epitopes are present in swine flu sequences for which immune memory exists based on past exposure to seasonal H1N1 strains.
-Remarkably, less than a third of B cell epitopes, but more than half of the T cell epitopes for which immune memory exists are conserved in swine flu sequences.
+Remarkably, less than a third of B cell epitopes, but more than half of the T cell epitopes for which immune memory exists from seasonal H1N1 flu strains are conserved in swine flu sequences.

-We also assessed if exposure to seasonal influenza viruses of the H3N2 subtype contributes additional epitopes with pre-existing immunity in swine flu strains.
-A repeat of the analysis above shows that this is not the case, as all epitopes that are conserved between the H3N2 subtype and swine flu are also shared with seasonal H1N1 isolates.
+Next, we assessed if exposure to seasonal influenza viruses of the H3N2 subtype contributes additional epitopes with pre-existing immunity in swine flu strains.
+A repeat of the analysis above shows that this is not the case, as all epitopes with